Cyfrin/Updraft/courses/formal-verification/1-horse-store/47-runtime-code-introduction/+page.md

 The first three codes are Solidity's `free memory pointer` again!
 We'll get used to seeing this.
 From there we see another chunk we've seen before - the msg.value check.

 The Solidity compiler is smart enough to check all the functions within a contract and determine if any of them are payable.
-If none of a contract's functions are payable, any call data sent to the contract's runtime code will be checked for value and the transaction will revert if any is found!
+If none of a contract's functions are payable, any calldata sent to the contract's runtime code will be checked for value and the transaction will revert if any is found!

 We'll continue from the `JUMPDEST` in the next lesson to see how a call is handled when `msg.value == 0`.